DorShaar/QuadraticFormula/README.md

 Windows batch:
 	Cleaning, testing and building with stop on first error.

+Had fun and tried to get familier with activemq.
+Had fun and tried to get familier with redis.

+Run notes:
 To be able and run with each of the services, we should run "bin\activemq start"